-AFL's parent company, Fujikura Ltd., is a supporter of the United National Global Compact (UNGC) which consists of ten principles in the areas of human rights, labor, the environment, and anti-corruption.
+AFL's parent company, Fujikura Ltd., is a supporter of the United Nations Global Compact (UNGC) which consists of ten principles in the areas of human rights, labor, the environment, and anti-corruption.
 The compact requires its supporters' businesses to adopt sustainable and socially responsible policies and practices and implement them as a good citizen of the world.

-AFL is also committed to ensuring there is transparency in our own business and in our approach to identifying modern slavery through our supply chains, consistent with our disclosure obligations under the Modern Slavery Act of 2015.
+AFL is also committed to ensuring there is transparency in our own business and in our approach to identifying modern slavery through our supply chains, consistent with our disclosure obligations under various forced labor regulations in the jurisdictions where we operate.
 We expect the same high standards from all of our contractors, suppliers and other business partners, and we expect that our suppliers will hold their own suppliers to the same high standards.

-Activities in FY2022 related to prevention of modern slavery
+Activities in FY2023 related to prevention of modern slavery